 Step 3: Identify What Makes You Stand Out

-According to an article from the Kissmetrics Blog, “A unique selling proposition is what your business stands for.
+According to an article by marketing guru Neil Patel, “A unique selling proposition is what your business stands for.
 It’s what sets your business apart from others because of what your business makes a stand about.”

 Becoming a freelancer means you yourself are a business.
 So like any business, tracking your competitors is critical.
 Whether you’re using a platform such as Upwork or Freelancer, or just using your own network to find clients, you should always keep an eye on what your competitors are doing.